This post may contain affiliate or referral links. Read more about this in our disclosure policy.

 DIY Laundry Soap

-- Grate bar of soap and add to saucepan with water.
+- Grate bar of soap and add to saucepan with the 4 cups of water.
 Stir continually over medium-low heat until soap dissolves and is melted.

 - Fill a 5 gallon bucket half full of hot tap water.
 Add melted soap, washing soda and Borax.
 Stir well until all powder is dissolved.
 Fill bucket to top with more hot water.
 Stir, cover and let sit overnight to thicken.

 - Stir and fill a used, clean, laundry soap dispenser half full with soap and then fill rest of way with water.
 Shake before each use. (will gel)